Infosheet No. 9

 Variations of Program Design

 Once a teacher has selected a DSLP design, it cannot be altered for the duration of the plan.
 Example: If a teacher initially chooses the 2/3 option, this cannot subsequently be changed to the 4/5 option.
-With the permission of the employing district, the teacher may defer the year of leave as long as the leave is taken not later than six years after the date on which the teacher entered the plan.
+With the permission of the employing district, the teacher may defer the year of leave as long as the leave commences not later than six years after the date on which the teacher entered the plan.
 In the interim, all deferred monies remain in trust until the actual leave year.

 Changing School Boards When Enrolled Under the Plan